joshbegley/nyt-latest/previous.md

 `Estos expertos pasan sus días ayudando a las personas a resolver conflictos.
 Aquí algunas de sus estrategias.`\
 https://www.nytimes.com/es/2026/07/18/espanol/estilos-de-vida/consejos-evitar-peleas-parejas.html

-**These 16 Democrats Voted to Stop Israel Aid.
-AIPAC Took Action.**\
+**These AIPAC-Backed Democrats Voted to Nix Israel Aid.
+AIPAC Punished Them.**\
-`After 103 Democrats voted to eliminate aid to Israel, the lobbying group closed off online donations for more than a dozen Democratic lawmakers it had endorsed.`\
+`Of the 103 Democrats who voted to eliminate aid to Israel, more than a dozen had been endorsed by the pro-Israel lobbying group.
+AIPAC quickly closed off online donations for them.`\
 https://www.nytimes.com/2026/07/18/us/politics/aipac-democrats-donations-israel-vote.html

 **Walt Odets, Who Delved Into the Minds of Gay Men, Dies at 79**\